Want to know how your SEO efforts are paying off?

-This report gives you data about the URLs that Google has tried to index on your selected property and any problems Google has had.
+This report gives you data about the URLs Google has tried to index on your selected property and any problems Google has had.

-As Googlebot crawls the Internet, it processes each page it comes across to compile an index of every word it sees on every page.
+As Googlebot crawls the internet, it processes each page it comes across to compile an index of every word it sees on every page.

-It also looks at content tags and attributes like your Titles or alt texts.
+It also looks at content tags and attributes like your titles or alt texts.

 This graph shows a breakdown of the URLs on your site that have been indexed by Google and can thus appear in search results.

 As you add and remove pages, this graph will change with you.